 A. Development Approvals.
 No person shall commence or proceed with development within the Town's jurisdiction without first securing any required development approval from the Town.
 A development approval shall be in writing and may contain a provision that the development shall comply with all applicable State and local laws.
-A Town may issue development approvals in print or electronic form.
+A local governmentTown may issue development approvals in print or electronic form.
 Any development approval issued exclusively in electronic form shall be protected from further editing once issued.
 Applications for development approvals may be made by the landowner, a lessee or person holding an option or contract to purchase or lease land, or an authorized agent of the landowner.
 An easement holder may also apply for development approval for such development as is authorized by the easement.
-The development approvals contemplated by this UDO are as follows:
+The development approvals contemplated by this UDO are set forth- as follows: IKMB NOTE: REVIEW AND INSERT